Medication Assisted Treatment

 - Naltrexone (Revia)

 - Suboxone (Buprenorphine/Naloxone)

 This list is not meant to be inclusive, there are other MAT medications and treatment options available please speak with your provider or counselor for options specific to your care.

-SATUCI staff is not trained in medicine and does not have the authority to prescribe these medications.
+SATUCI staff are not trained in medicine and do not have the authority to prescribe these medications.
 If a person is interested in being evaluated for use of these medications, that needs to be done with a physician, Advanced Registered Nurse Practitioner, or Physician Assistant.
 Your SATUCI counselor can assist you with MAT services if you are interested.
 It is recommended that you allow for communication to occur between your counselor at SATUCI and the person prescribing the medication.